Wednesday, June 20, 2012

 St. Petersburg, Archangel & Vladivostok

-One of the most intriguing aspects of ephemera is that it reveals unwitting historical evidence of long-forgotten events.
-For example, three scarce menus from around the time of the Russian Revolution reflect three groups that found themselves on the losing side of the conflict—Russia’s ill-fated bourgeoisie; western intelligence officers and members of the White Army; and the United States Army that was sent to fight against the “Red” Bolsheviks, the radical party led by political activist Vladimir Lenin.
+One of the most intriguing aspects of ephemera is that it provides unwitting historical evidence of long-forgotten events, such as three scarce menus from the time of the Russian Revolution.
+Interestingly, these menus were saved by those who found themselves on the losing side of the conflict—Russia’s ill-fated bourgeoisie; foreign intelligence officers; and the United States Army that was sent to fight the “Red” Bolsheviks.

 Sunday, June 10, 2012